kfranqueiro/wcag3-astro/guidelines/groups/text-and-wording/text-appearance/maximum-text-contrast.md

 status: exploratory
 ---

-The rendered text against its background meets a maximum <a>contrast ratio test</a> for its text appearance.
+The rendered text against its background meets a maximum :term[contrast ratio test] for its text appearance.